 picurus was one of the most important Greek philosophers.
 He was born in 342 BC on Samos, an island in the Eastern Aegean, and died in Athens in 270 BC.

 His thought is very important to understand this article: he suggests that men, during their life, should look for pleasure.
-A pleasure often consisting in small joys.
+A pleasure often consisting of small joys.
 For him, it’s fundamental to keep always in mind that every moment could be the last and, as such, it should be enjoyed as much as possible.

 n Italy, when visiting a fair or strolling through a popular market, it’s common to come across a particular kind of friggitoria.
 It attracts the eye because it’s fit in a van.